trungmac07/Law_Assistant/README.md

 ```

 ### Data and Set Up
-Download the data file from [here](here), extract into the Law_Assistant/Django_Server directory
+Download the data directory from [here.](https://drive.google.com/drive/folders/1Th0Cy7XbfjKMbIjmA5R-qII4IZLugJnb?usp=sharing)

+Extract the `preprocessed_laws.zip` and `embedding_model` inside - These are legal documents and a pre-trained embedding model.

-Open the file .key and paste your OpenAI organization (first line) and API key (second line)
+Open the file .key and paste your OpenAI organization (first line) and API key (second line).

+Then paste `data` directory into the `Law_Assistant/Django_Server/`.

 ### Apply Migrations